 The younger among us have most to lose as 24-year-old Ekai Nabenyo from Turkana County has realized.
 He says with conviction, “Even if the (global UN) Paris Agreements disappoint us, I will continue to defend my home against drought and developers”.
 Ekai presses daily for his entire community to enforce environmental standards on oil companies and engage in re-afforestation.
 77,000 trees have been planted in one of Kenya’s harshest environments through the community’s efforts to date.

 We voted for the right to a clean, healthy and sustainable environment in our constitution.
 We can’t leave it to other people or to the Government.
 You and me are too important to look the other way.
 What can I do, I hear you ask?

-Plant trees but avoid the beautiful and water-hungry jacarandas.
-To survive we will need to increase our national forest cover from 6% to 10%, share a car ride with a neighbor, workplaces, embrace public transport, a bicycle or walk where possible.
+Plant trees but avoid those beautiful but water-hungry jacarandas.
+To survive we will need to increase our national forest cover from 6 to 10 per cent, share a car ride with a neighbor, workplaces, embrace public transport, a bicycle or walk where possible.
 Are you separating your household plastics, paper and food leftover?
 Are you water harvesting and using the water for farming?
 Parents, encourage a child to take on a career in environmental science, climate and renewable energy.
 Citizens, press our 48 Governments to govern our environment in line with Article 69 of the Constitution.

 The world does not owe us planet earth.
 We owe the world a sustainable earth.
 And it is time we started using our backbone instead of a wishbone on this issue.
 It’s time, we all started reading and acting up more.

 First published Sunday Standard, February 5, 2017.
 Kindly reproduced here with permission from Standard Group